Darshan-hegde04/Purea_hygiene_Assistant/README.md

 - **Supportive and Empathetic**: Purea provides support and empathy in its responses, ensuring that users feel comfortable seeking advice and information.
 - **Hygiene Tips**: Purea offers a wide range of hygiene tips and practices to help users improve their cleanliness routines.
 - **24/7 Availability**: Purea is available 24/7, providing assistance whenever you need it.
-- **Purea is responsive**: Purea is responsive it is available in multiple platform
+- **Responsive Across Multiple Platforms**: Purea is accessible on various platforms, ensuring you can get assistance wherever you are.
-- **Knowledge Base**:Purea Has a vast kowledge and expertise in her feild
+- **Extensive Knowledge Base**: Purea has a vast knowledge and expertise in her field, with the ability to provide answers to trending questions.
+It's supportive and can understand emotions, making interactions more personalized and empathetic.

 ## Technologies Used
 - Python